tinyrobots/academic-website/content/publist/_index.md

 ## **Conference Presentations**

 36. **Storrs, K. R.** & Fleming, R. W. (2020, May).
-Learning to see gloss by predicting videos. _Submitted to the Vision Sciences Society meeting, St Pete’s Beach, Florida._
+Learning to see gloss by predicting videos. _Poster to be presented at the Vision Sciences Society meeting, St Pete’s Beach, Florida._

 35. Garrido, L., Tsantani, M., **Storrs, K. R.**, McGettigan, C., & Kriegeskorte, N. (2020, May).
-Distinct identity information encoded in FFA and OFA. _Submitted to the Vision Sciences Society meeting, St Pete’s Beach, Florida._
+Distinct identity information encoded in FFA and OFA. _Talk to be presented at the Vision Sciences Society meeting, St Pete’s Beach, Florida._

 34. **Storrs, K. R.** (2019, October).
 Unsupervised learning of object material and shape from images and videos. _Talk presented at the EPOS Symposium: Recent Advances in Computational Cognitive Neuroscience, Amsterdam, Netherlands._